Determined BSS based on time-frequency masking and its application to harmonic vector analysis: Experiments

 \subsubsection{Effect of the Relaxation Parameter $\alpha$}

 At first, the effect of the relaxation parameter, $\alpha$, on the performance of HVA was investigated by fixing $\mu_1=\mu_2=1$.
 The performances for $\alpha\in\{0.5,1,1.5\}$ are shown in Fig.\:\ref{fig:HVAparamAlpha} (note that the range of vertical and horizontal axes are greatly different from those in Figs.\:\ref{fig:IVAparamAlpha} and \ref{fig:IVAparamMu}).
 Since the mask of HVA might not be stable compared to the proximity operator of a convex function, choice of $\alpha$ affected the performance at the final iteration.
-For a masking function that may widely vary with iteration, it is expected that a smaller $\alpha$ can stabilize the performance because the PDS algorithm with $\alpha<1$ accumulates the estimated results over iteration.
+For HVA, $\alpha=1$ seems a reasonable choice because it resulted in stable and fast improvement.
+If a masking function is more unstable, a smaller $\alpha$ should be preferable for stabilizing the performance.